grueneschweiz/docs.gruene.ch/docs/1-2-terms.md

 menu.

 ### Posts
 Posts are used for content that can be categorized.
-So e.g. news, suggestions etc. but not for static contents like the page about me or the page contact.
+So e.g. news, press releases etc. but not for static contents like the _about me_ or the _contact_ page.
-Posts appear in archives while pages don't.
+Posts appear in [archives](#archives) while pages don't.
 Posts are usually not linked directly in the menu, but they can be reached over the archives of their categories.
 A post can be part of several archives.

 ### Archives